 Professional copywriting is a lot like interior design.
-While you use design to balance the puzzle of style, functionality, and livability, professional copywriters do the same for you through words, user experience, and business strategy.
+While you use design to balance the puzzle of style, functionality, and livability, professional copywriters do the same — except we balance word choice, user experience, and business strategy.
 Not everyone can do it.
 (And, like design, you get what you pay for!)

-Today, I want to share several characteristics I recommend looking for when hiring a professional copywriter, starting with…
+Today, we’re sharing several characteristics we recommend looking for when hiring a professional copywriter or copywriting team, starting with…

 My guess is that you would choose the specialist.
 Doing so not only gives you customized, highly experienced support but also results in less time spent.
 It’s what they do.

 In our experience, copywriters who work with “creative entrepreneurs” can still do a great job from a writing perspective, but the feedback we hear (and see) is that the message itself feels generic.

 This is not a lack of talent, but someone with industry experience will be able to help you go deeper, speaking more specifically to the clients and projects you want to attract and giving you helpful business advice along the way — all tailored to your unique goals.

 Finding talented writers is a given, but again, it’s like working with a designer… though every project is personalized to each client, we each have our sweet spot.
 To gauge if a copywriter is the right fit for you, view their portfolio (if public), read their website and blog posts, or ask for examples of their work.

 This will give you a chance to “hear” their writing voice and see if it aligns with yours.
 If it’s drastically different, you may have your answer.
 (You can find our Portfolio here.)